lucasschejtman/resttogql-workshop/instructions/content/30_part1_queries/31_building_the_schema.md

 -   Copy and paste them into your new schema under the Company Type.

-Finally we need to add these into the new schema, using the 'schema' construct - this is like an import for a GraphQL schema and looks like below:
+Finally you need to add these into the new schema, using the 'schema' construct - this is like an import for a GraphQL schema and looks like below:

 ```tsx
 schema {